#14. Metals at the nanoscale and metals-based nanoparticles: environmental, mechanical and kinetic properties

 The growing ability to fabricate specimens at the nanoscale reveals new and exciting physics, which brings with it new challenges in bridging the gap between modeling and experiments.
 They reveal a shape- and size-dependency of intrinsic physical, chemical and mechanical properties, because of the contribution of the surface atoms and the confined volume.
 The control of their properties requires a control of their synthesis, structure and morphology, and their interaction with environment and strain, which is far from being reached.

-In this type of nano-objects, typical size scales range from hundreds to about 106 atoms, while time scales range from femtoseconds of electron transitions to days or months for aging.
+In this type of nano-objects, typical size scales range from hundreds to some millions of atoms, while time scales range from femtoseconds of electron transitions to days or months for aging.
 The problem of modeling these objects is therefore intrinsically multi-scale both spatially and temporally and addresses both the properties of individual lattice defects (dislocations, grain boundaries, interfaces etc.), and the interaction between them in confined volumes.
 Several calculation tools are therefore necessary, such as electronic structure calculations DFT and TDDFT, atomistic simulations, dislocation dynamics simulations, accelerated dynamics and reconstructing (free) energy pathways, effective lattice models to continuum model and machine learning methods to derive accurate and flexible interatomic potentials from DFT data.

 The growing capabilities of experiments in revealing the underlying microstructural mechanisms during the deformation or aging, in synergy with modeling results, brings us towards a better understanding on mechanical and kinetical properties at the nanoscale.